Caleb220/Parscade-Bolt-Testing/README.md

 ### Security Features

 - Rate limiting (3 attempts per 15 minutes)
-- Enterprise password requirements (12+ chars, mixed case, numbers, symbols)
+- Enterprise password requirements (8+ chars, mixed case, numbers, symbols)
 - Session validation and token verification
 - Secure redirect handling
 - Recovery mode navigation blocking
+- **Domain-agnostic security**: Works securely on any configured domain

 ## Deployment

+### Any Domain Deployment

+The application works on any domain without code changes:

+1. **Deploy your built application** to any hosting provider
+2. **Configure Supabase** with your domain in redirect URLs
+3. **Set environment variables** for your domain
+4. **Test the deployment** - everything should work automatically

 ### Docker